 - Sociedad Especialistas en Ortodoncia

-Before becoming an Orthodontist, I practiced hospital dentistry in Allentown, PA for one year where I provided comprehensive dental treatment for medically compromised inpatients and outpatients of the hospital, as well as dental treatment in an operating room setting.
-I later moved to North Carolina to work as a general dentist in a private practice providing comprehensive dental care with state-of-the-art equipment to pediatric, adult and geriatric patients.
+Before becoming an orthodontist, I practiced hospital dentistry in Allentown, PA for one year where I provided comprehensive dental treatment for medically compromised inpatients and outpatients of the hospital, as well as dental treatment in an operating room setting.
+I later moved to North Carolina to work as a general dentist in a private practice providing comprehensive dental care with state-of-the-art equipment to pediatric, adult, and geriatric patients.
 I worked in coordination with other dental specialist in preparing and achieving great smiles, oral health and function for my patients and.
-After my orthodontic training, I have been practicing Orthodontics for three years in private practice, where I have developed special interests in Cranio-Facial Disorders, interdisciplinary treatments and the use of Invisalign®.
-I have treated patients of all ages (from 4 months old to 75 year olds).
+After my orthodontic training, I have been practicing Orthodontics for three years in private practice, where I have developed special interests in craniofacial disorders, interdisciplinary treatments, and the use of Invisalign®.
+I have treated patients of all ages (from four months old to 75 years old).
 The main reason I chose the oral healthcare field, specifically orthodontics, was the chance to help others.